This Jewish Latina wants to bridge political divides at the border

 “He said, ‘We’ll make sure you’re fed,'” recalls Hernandez with a laugh.
 She spent the majority of her freshman high school year volunteering alongside her brother.

-Daniel Hernandez later interned for Gabby Giffords, whose life he was credited with saving during the representative’s assassination attempt in 2011.
+Daniel Hernandez later interned for Gabby Giffords, whose life he was credited with saving during an assassination attempt against the former congresswoman in 2011.
 Now openly gay, he was elected to the Arizona House of Representatives in 2016, and works to educate his constituents on LGBTQ issues.

 His sister Alma converted to Judaism in 2015 and now attempts to connect the Latinx and Jewish communities.
 She previously served as a coordinator of Tucson’s Jewish Community Relations Council, and this past year cofounded Tucson Jews for Justice, a progressive activist group that aims to get Jews and non-Jews alike to rally for a number of issues, such as gun control, healthcare, and immigrants.